-As Chief Services Officer, Sarah leads Cadeo’s efforts to ensure our work is impactful for our clients and the industry.
-Leveraging her deep industry knowledge and strategic mindset, Sarah works to align Cadeo’s research efforts with the most important research questions facing our industry.
+As Chief Services Officer, Sarah Widder leads Cadeo’s efforts to ensure our work is impactful for our clients and the industry.
+Leveraging her deep technical knowledge and strategic mindset, Sarah works to align Cadeo’s research efforts with the most important research questions facing our industry.
 She ensures Cadeo’s analytical approaches and research findings are both robust and pragmatic.
 She also supports internal processes that enable Cadeo staff to do their best work.

+Prior to working at Cadeo, Sarah spent almost 9 years working at Pacific Northwest National Laboratory, primarily supporting DOE’s Appliance Standards and Building America programs.
 Sarah has a B.S. in Chemical Engineering from the University of Washington and a Ph.D. in Civil Engineering from Washington State University.
 In her spare time, Sarah is probably training or racing triathlon (in the summer) and cross-country skiing (in the winter).
 She also enjoys backpacking, gardening, harvesting wild plants, and pretty much anything that involves being outside.